sudo-satish/gym-nestjs/README.md

 ## Create a new migration with CMD

-npm run typeorm migration:generate -- -n migrationNameHere
+npm run typeorm migration:generate -- -n MigrationNameHere

 ## Run migration